 Parmesan is a straw-coloured hard cheese with a natural yellow rind and rich, fruity flavour.
-It is made from skimmed or partially skimmed cow's milk.
-Italy's 'Parmigiano Reggiano' is the original parmesan, although similar versions can now be found from Argentina, Australia and the USA.
+It is made from cow's milk.
+Italy's parmigiano reggiano is the original parmesan, although similar versions and replicas can now be found from Argentina, Australia and the US.

-The original Italian version remains superior however, boasting a ripe yellow interior, granular texture and unbeatable flavour.
+However, the original Italian version remains superior, boasting a ripe yellow interior, granular texture and unbeatable flavour.
 This is partly due to a longer maturing time of around two years, rather than the minimum 12 months required.
-Authentic Italian parmesan has 'Parmigiano Reggiano' stamped on the rind.
+Authentic Italian parmesan has 'parmigiano reggiano' stamped on the rind.
+It also has protected designations of origin (PDO) status, which means that you cannot call another cheese parmesan unless it comes from the specific region in Italy, and has been made by the traditional methods.

 All year round.